lmax-north/websocket-integration-test/README.md

 This will speed up our tests.

 For example, our current account api, public api websocket integration tests spin up a http server.
-Introduces race conditions, lose control of messaging, debugging is unreliable, slow.
+Introduces race conditions, lose control of messaging, debugging is unreliable, intermittency, slow, use of waiters.
 Maybe worse, for euclid, we don't have integration and every test is run in acceptance, and acceptance needs K8S to be up.
 I think we did this was, because spinning up an http server is quick and easy, almost a 1 liner.